-N ARPADIAN Hungary, ethnic variety had become a natural aspect of everyday life.
-In spite of some gross violations of rights and in spite of the monopolization of lands to the detriment of the local population, ethnic discriminations were few and insignificant.
-Still, a certain conscience of differences made its presence felt even then.
-Thus, in the chronicles of the 13th century, there appeared the clicke which reflects a current mentality in that epoch, namely that the nobility were the descendants of the true conquering Hungarians, and that the peasantry proceeded from the conquered peoples, encountered by the Hungarians upon their invasion.
-Certainly, the fact holds true in general, in the sense that the Hungarians, few in number in relation to the size of the conquered territory or of the territory ruled over by them between the 9th and 13th centuries, appeared in the eyes of the others as the ruling class and then behaved as such, and the conquered were mostly peasants.
+In Arpadian Hungary, ethnic sundriness had become a natural aspect of everyday life.
+In spite of some gross violations of rights and in spite of the monopolization of lands to the detriment of the local population, ethnical discriminations were far between and insignificant.
+Still, a certain conscience of the differences let its presence be feld even then.
+Thus, in the chronicles of the 13th century, there appeared the cliché which reflects a current mentality in that epoch, namely that the nobility were the descendants of the true conquering Hungarians, and that the peasantry proceeded from the conquered peoples, encountered by the Hungarians upon their invasion 48.
+Certainly, the fact holds true in general, in the sense that the Hungarians, few in number in relation to the size of the conquered territory or the territory ruled over by them between the 9th - 13th centuries, appeared in the eyes of the others as the ruling ones and then behaved as such, and the conquered were mostly peasants.